Shijiahe culture: Emergence of fortified settlements

 The Shijiahe culture saw a significant population increase, with settlements quadrupling in number and increasing five- to sixfold in size by the middle phase, some reaching 800 ha compared to the Daxi culture's largest site, Chengtoushan (6–8 ha).
 Eight known sites were encircled by earthen walls or moats, which expanded until the middle phase before a sharp decline.
 At Chengtoushan, the moat was 40–50 m wide, requiring an estimated 200,000 to 470,000 laborers for construction.
 These fortifications likely served defensive purposes, reflecting early state formation and inter-city rivalries, as suggested by a warrior depiction with a yue-type battle axe at Xiaojia Wuji.
 Some scholars speculate Shijiahe could be considered an ancient state due to its advanced socio-political structure, potentially surpassing the centralization of Erlitou.

 Shijiahe site

-The Shijiahe complex, spanning 8 km² across terraces between two rivers, comprises about 40 dispersed sites, with a central settlement of nearly one square kilometer, the largest in Neolithic China.
+The Shijiahe complex, spanning 8 km^{2} across terraces between two rivers, comprises about 40 dispersed sites, with a central settlement of nearly one square kilometer, the largest in Neolithic China.
 Originating as a small Daxi-era village, it grew into a fortified agglomeration, covering 120 ha with earthen walls and moats up to 100 m wide to manage flooding from the Han River and local streams.
 Houses included concave-shaped structures, enclosed courtyards, and interlinked buildings, typically housing 20–30 people per courtyard, suggesting clan-based units.
 Larger dwellings likely served elite or specialized functions, and cemeteries near courtyards with about 20 graves reinforce the clan-based social structure.
 The lower layer of the site belonged to the Qujialing culture, indicating continuity.